 BetMGM sportsbook hasn’t boosted these parlays but has grouped a few.
 The Tennessee Titans, Houston Texans and Minnesota Vikings will pay +675 if they all win.
 All three have road games, with Tennessee playing at the Jacksonville Jaguars, Houston invading the Chicago Bears and the Vikings visiting the Tampa Bay Buccaneers.

-Take the same parlay, manually, at William Hill, and it pays +722.
+Take the same parlay, manually, at William Hill (now Caesars), and it pays +722.